- Tullin ohjeet

 Additional references of documents and certificates

-When you have provided the details of the goods item, you can either add another goods item by clicking “+Add goods item” or move to the page “Summary and submission” by clicking “Next”.
+When you have entered all the details of the goods item, you can add another goods item by clicking on “+Add goods item” at the bottom of the page.